studiointeract/accounts-ui/README.md

 This package provides a state that makes it possible to create and manage accounts without a password.
 The idea is simple, you always verify your email, so to login you enter your mail and the system emails you a link to login.
 The mail that is sent can be changed if needed, just [how you alter the email templates in accounts-base](http://docs.meteor.com/#/full/accounts_emailtemplates).

 This is the default setting for **passwordSignupFields** in the [configuration](#configuration).

-## Installation

-`meteor add studiointeract:react-accounts-ui`

-> Configuration instructions coming shortly!
-In the meantime check the example below, and for full details about configuration options check in `./lib/accounts_ui.js`

 ## Using React Accounts UI